lwrgrs/mp-recovery/README.md

 # macrophomina

-Contains all R scripts I am using and have used for my work with Macrophomina phaseolina
+Contains all R scripts I am using and have used for my work with <em>Macrophomina phaseolina</em>.